Vishalkumark/MCP-AI-AGENTS/README.md

 	2. Your LibreChat URL → get from your team
 Then in LibreChat:
 	•	Add MCP server → enter http://<your-vm-ip>:8000/mcp
-	•	Click Authenticate → log in with Fichtner account
+	•	Click Authenticate → log in with company account
 	•	Green Connected = fully working with real delegated token That’s it.
 Once connected, all 9 tools will work against your real Outlook mailbox.​​​​​​​​​​​​​​​​